The TANK Project is looking at rules for the best way to manage the land and waterways of the Tūtaekurī, Ahuriri

-This project began in 2012.
-The Council formed a big stakeholder group roughly representing the wider community to look at the best way to manage the waterways of the Tutaekuri, Ahuriri, Ngaruroro and Karamu catchments.
+This project began in 2012 when the Regional Council formed a stakeholder group to represent the wider community to look at the best way to manage the waterways of the Tutaekuri, Ahuriri, Ngaruroro and Karamu catchments.
 The project quickly became known as TANK.

-The Draft TANK Plan was presented to the Regional Planning Committee for the first time on 14 August 2018.
+The Draft TANK Plan was then presented to the Regional Planning Committee for the first time on 14 August 2018.
 The details of the draft Plan - once ‘workshopped’ by RPC members over the coming months - lead us to a final draft for public consultation and formal submission.

 There have been a handful of matters where the TANK Group was unable to reach consensus, requiring further review and consideration by the RPC.
-These items of non-consensus are clearly highlighted, and the next iteration of the draft Plan will clearly show the Council’s position on these matters.
+These items of non-consensus are clearly highlighted, and the next iteration of the draft Plan will clearly show the Regional Council’s position on these matters.